guhansiyer/guhansiyer/README.md

 Hi, I'm Guhan.
-I'm going into my third year of computer engineering at the University of Waterloo.
-I'm interested in problems involving real-time programming, concurrency and firmware.
+I'm in my third year of computer engineering at the University of Waterloo.
+I'm interested in problems involving real-time programming, embedded systems and firmware.

-Previously, I was at Nokia, developing firmware and SDKs for their next-generation digital signal processing ASICs.
+Last fall, I was at Nokia, developing firmware and SDKs for their next-generation digital signal processors.

 If you'd like to know more about what I've done, you can find my resume [here](https://github.com/guhansiyer/resume/blob/main/GI_Resume.pdf).